shivaacharjee/sailenShortMenu/Readme.txt

 == Description ==

-Extensible Plugin which display Menu List using Shortcode via menu-name within Content and sidebars.
+Sailen Short Menu is a simple plugin which allow users to display nav-menus within post/pages and Sidebars using Shortcodes

 = Using Shortcode =